 New Jersey Mental Health Expungement Lawyers

 As can be seen, the requirements for mental health commitment expungements in New Jersey are challenging and complex.
 Thus, it is strongly advised that you consult with and retain an attorney if you are seeking to expunge your mental health records.
 The mental health expungement lawyers at Katherine O’Brien Law are experienced in representing individuals with their mental health record expungement applications in New Jersey.
-If you have further questions on how to expunge your mental health commitment record in New Jersey, contact us today for a free consultation at 856-832-2482.
+If you have further questions on how to expunge your mental health commitment record in New Jersey, schedule a free consultation today.